Skip to Content

 Ancient Simena (Kaleköy) – Pocket-Sized Perfection

-Simena (modern day Kaleköy) is exactly one of those places.
 One of those places that for years, I’ve looked at in photos and known that I just had to see this place for myself.

-Our captain had expertly steered our gület over the sunken ruins of Kekova and now we were heading to the opposite side of the bay towards that oh-so-pretty hunk of rock, jutting out of the sea.
+Our captain had expertly steered our gület over the sunken city of Kekova and now we were heading to the opposite side of the bay towards that oh-so-pretty hunk of rock, jutting out of the sea.

-Houses, restaurants, Lycian rock tombs clinging to the rock face.
-And all magnificently crowned with a mediaeval castle.
+Houses, pensions, restaurants, Lycian sarcophagi clinging to the steep, natural rock face.

 The epitome of picture-postcard-pretty.

 But would it be like that once we were up close and personal?
-Was Simena going to be everything we wanted it to be?

 Anchoring the gulet at Simena seemed to take an age